jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="5_2_1"></a>
 ### [↖](#5_2)[↑](#5_2)[↓](#5_2_2) Overview
 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
 It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.
 Amazon EC2 offers the broadest and deepest compute platform with choice of processor, storage, networking, operating system, and purchase model.
 We offer the fastest processors in the cloud and we are the only cloud with 400 Gbps ethernet networking.
 We have the most powerful GPU instances for machine learning training and graphics workloads, as well as the lowest cost-per-inference instances in the cloud.

+* `EC2Rescue` can help you diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances.
+You can run the tool manually or you can run the tool automatically by using Systems Manager Automation and the AWSSupport-ExecuteEC2Rescue document.
+* Can *stop* and instance and move to e.g. placement group `modify-instance-placement` - no need to terminate
+* Amazon EC2 provides enhanced networking capabilities through the Elastic Network Adapter (ENA).
+To use enhanced networking, you must install the required ENA module and enable ENA support
 * On AWS: <a href="https://aws.amazon.com/ec2/" target="_blank">Service</a> - <a href="https://aws.amazon.com/ec2/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/ec2/" target="_blank">User Guide</a>

 <a name="5_2_2"></a>